daattali/beautiful-jekyll/course.md

 > I have to say I love how simply laid out your course is!
 I love the units lay out and overall how great this has been .
 The printable sheets are so helpful I have my own little booklet of all of them now. - Terri

 > I really enjoyed Kelly’s course!
 I think it’s perfect for busy moms trying to find ways to organize their home, create systems and better routines!
 My favorite module was the time management lesson!
 But every module gives practical and easy to follow tools to better your home life!
 Such a great course! - Shelly

+> Kelly’s course is truly amazing and life changing.
+She teaches you how to simplify your busy mom life and I love that I can work at my own pace.
+It’s not rushed at all.
+You get to be part of a community of other moms on the same journey as you are and working on the same steps!
+If anyone could guide you to living slow Kelly is definitely it!
+She’s also the mama that has helped me so much in simplifying our homeschool too and I can’t thank her enough! - Jessica

 ## About me